 For a combination drug that can reduce multiple symptoms, try Mucinex's Severe Congestion Relief caplets for adults.
 Using maximum strength doses of acetaminophen, guaifenesin, and phenylephrine, the non-drowsy medicine acts as a pain reliever, fever reducer, expectorant, and nasal decongestant in one, so you can treat a host of symptoms simultaneously and feel better faster.

 Mucinex Sinus-Max Day and Night Caplets

 Another option from Mucinex, this multi-symptom pack comes with 10 maximum-strength capsules for daytime relief and 10 for night.
 The non-drowsy day pill contains 3 doctor-recommended ingredients to treat coronavirus symptoms—acetaminophen, guaifenesin, and a decongestant—while the night pill uses an antihistamine instead of a cough expectorant to help you sleep.

 Dr. Fisher recommends lozenges to help soothe irritation from a sore throat or cough, and we like this fast-acting option from Chloraseptic.
-The cherry-flavored lozenges use benzocaine and menthol to numb the throat slightly to minimize pain and soreness.
-Available in an 18-pack for just under $6, they’re easy to pop in your mouth for quick relief no matter where you are.
+The berry-flavored lozenges use extra-strength doses of benzocaine and menthol to numb the throat slightly and cool down nasal passages, which helps to minimize pain and soreness.
+Available in a 15-pack for just $4, they’re easy to pop in your mouth for quick relief no matter where you are.